-If the employee disagrees with the decision he/she may, within two weeks of receiving that notification, request in writing, to the Director of Governance, a review by the Governing Board of the decision, stating the grounds for the appeal.
-If, having exhausted all internal procedures, the individual feels that they still want independent advice, they can contact Public Concern at Work (helpline@pcaw.co.uk) or the Citizen's Advice Bureau for confidential advice.
+5.1 If the employee disagrees with the decision they may, within two weeks of receiving that notification, request in writing, to the Director of Governance, a review by the Governing Board of the decision, stating the grounds for the appeal.
+If, having exhausted all internal procedures, the individual feels that they still want independent advice, they can contact Protect (formerly Public Concern at Work) or the Citizen's Advice Bureau for confidential advice.